Over the last decade plus, the number of exchange-traded funds, or ETFs, has increased exponentially.

 |Rank||ETF Name||ETF Symbol||Yield|

-For income seeking individuals, many of these dividend-paying ETFs are getting harder and harder to pass up.
+For individuals looking to growth their wealth and add income, many of these dividend-paying ETFs are getting harder and harder to pass up.

-In fact, today, the ETF industry has more than $2.1 trillion in assets under management according to a report from State Street Global Advisors.
-That is a 61% increase since the end of 2012, when CNBC reported $1.3 trillion under management.
+In fact, today, the global ETF industry has more than $5 trillion in assets under management according to a report from State Street Global Advisors.
+That is a 284% increase from the end of 2012, when CNBC reported $1.3 trillion under management.

-And WisdomTree states, ETFs are comprised of “baskets of investments that represent a diversified group of companies (just like mutual funds).”
+As WisdomTree states ETFs are comprised of, “baskets of investments that represent a diversified group of companies (just like mutual funds).”

 This means they’re usually less vulnerable to price swings in the market than individual stocks.
 What’s more, the recent push into ETFs has prompted many funds to drop their expense fees, which makes them even more appealing.

-Before you jump into an ETF just because it has a high yield though, there are risks to consider…
+But before you jump into an ETF just because it has a high yield, there are risks to consider…

-The ETF industry has now become over a $2-trillion business and its growing fast.
+The ETF industry has now become a $5-trillion business and it’s growing fast.

-Yet as Forbes cautioned recently, “The top 143 ETFs represent more than 85% of the assets invested in ETFs.
+Yet as Forbes cautioned in 2011, “The top 143 ETFs represent more than 85% of the assets invested in ETFs.
 The bottom 700 ETFs make up just 2% of ETF assets.
 Because these ETFs haven’t attracted sufficient assets and aren’t widely traded, they often lack liquidity.”

 Plus, as Legg Mason’s Peter Vanderlee told Barron’s, “If you only look at the dividend yield, you’re asking for trouble.
 Investors need to analyze the prospects for meaningful dividend growth,” as well.